GeoscienceAustralia/GeodePy/docs/tutorials/transformtut.rst

 This it the MGA2020 coordinates.

 To complete this transformation a function from the transformation module was used.
 This will not always be the case.
-In the next section this will be explored more.
+In the next section transformations where a function is not already present will be explored.

 .. _tutorials/transformfunc: